RoySenpai/OOP.Assignment1/README.md

 checking exceptions with the UndoableStringBuilder, etc.

 ### JvmUtilities tests (Tests.java)
-In this class we'd tested how our objects interact with the main memory and how efficient there are.
+In this class, we'd tested how our objects interact with the main memory and how efficient there are.
 We've used the JvmUtilities class and put all those tests in the Tests.java file.